-- A. The member, the member's authorized representative or his or her EOR refuses to follow NMAC rules, the MAD MCO policy manual, or his or her MCO policies after receiving focused technical assistance on multiple occasions and support from his or her care coordinator, PCS agency or FMA, which is supported by documentation of the efforts to assist the member.
-For purposes of this rule, focused technical assistance is defined as a minimum of three separate occasions where the member, authorized representative or his or her EOR have received training, education or technical assistance, or a combination of both, from the MCO, the FMA, the PCS agency or MAD. - B. There is an immediate risk to the member's health or safety by continued consumer direction or self-direction of services, i.e., the member is in imminent risk of death or serious bodily injury.
-Examples include but are not limited to the following: - (1) the member refuses to include and maintain services in his or her PCS/CDirected or SDCB care plan that would address health and safety issues identified in the member's CNA or challenges the assessment after repeated and focused technical assistance and support from program staff, the care coordinator, PCS agency or the FMA; - (2) the member is experiencing significant health or safety needs and, refuses to incorporate the care coordinator's recommendations into his or her IPoC or care plan, or exhibits behaviors that endanger him or her or others: - (3) the member misuses his or her SDCB budget following repeated and focused technical assistance and support from the care coordinator and the FMA, which is supported by documentation; - (4) the member expends his or her entire SDCB budget prior to the end of the care plan year; or - (5) the member or authorized representative intentionally misuses the member's PCS/CDirected or SDCB services or goods. - the SDCB approach with sufficient documentation regarding the rationale for termination.
+- C. The MCO shall submit to MAD any requests to terminate a member from the PCS/CDirected or the SDCB approach with sufficient documentation regarding the rationale for termination.
 Upon MAD approval, the MCO shall notify the member regarding termination in accordance with NMAC rules and MCO policies.
-The member shall have the right to appeal the determination by requesting a MCO appeal and, if the termination is still upheld by the MCO, an HSD administrative hearing.
-The MCO shall facilitate a seamless transition from the PCS/CDirected to PCS/CDelegated or SDCB to ABCB approach to ensure there are no interruptions or gaps in services.
+The member shall have the right to appeal the determination by requesting a MCO appeal and, if the termination is still upheld by the MCO, [am] a HSD administrative hearing.
+[The] Within 120 days of the final decision, the MCO shall facilitate a seamless transition from the PCS/CDirected to PCS/CDelegated or SDCB to ABCB [approach] to ensure there are no interruptions or gaps in services.
 Involuntary termination of a member from SDCB shall not affect a member's eligibility for ABCB covered services or continued MCO membership.
 However, a member that has been involuntarily terminated from SBCB must access PCS from the PCS/CDelegated model for at least one year.
 Involuntary termination of a member from PCS/CDirected shall not affect a member's eligibility for other CB services or PCS/CDelegated services. - D. A member who has voluntarily switched to PCS/CDelegated or ABCB or who has been involuntarily terminated from PCS/CDirected or from SDCB may request to be reinstated in the PCS/CDirected or the SDCB approach to his or her MCO.
 Such requests may not be made more than once in a calendar year.
 The member's PCS/CDirected or SDCB reinstatement when he or she was involuntarily terminated is at the discretion of his or her MCO.
 The care coordinator shall work with the member's PCS agency or FMA to ensure that the issues previously identified as reasons for termination have been adequately addressed prior to such reinstatement.
 A member shall be required to participate in SDCB training programs prior to his or her SDCB reinstatement.
 A member shall be required to participate in PCS/CDirected training programs and the MCO may request the member's PCP provide a signed statement that the PCS/CDirected approach is appropriate for the member prior to his or her PCS/CDirected reinstatement.